USS Leedstown (AP-73): Grace liner Santa Lucia

 Santa Lucia was delivered to Grace Line on 9 February 1933 for operation in the line's Panama Mail Service.
 The ship departed New York on 17 February for an ultimate destination of Seattle by way of Havana, Panama, Colombia, El Salvador, Guatemala, Mexico, Los Angeles, San Francisco and Victoria, British Columbia.
 The ship would return to San Francisco to begin the eastbound voyage and a regular intercoastal schedule.
 The four new ships would bring an extension of the line's service from San Francisco to include Victoria and Seattle.
 The service would be based on twice monthly sailings between New York and Seattle with the New York to Seattle voyage lasting 21 days and the Seattle to New York voyage taking 22 days.

 San Francisco was the Pacific base for the combined fleets of the Grace Steamship Company with the city being the Pacific home port for the four new Panama Mail ships.
 The ship was the first of Grace line's new "Big Four" to use the line's new terminal at San Francisco's Pier 35 and was present 19 October 1933 at the terminal's dedication ceremony and luncheon.

 In May 1934 Grace Line and Panama Pacific Line announced a new combined service that would bring a fast weekly service between New York and West Coast ports with seven liners, the four new Grace liners along with Panama Pacific's and Pennsylvania and Virginia.
 The lines would jointly use New York piers 61 and 62 at the foot of West 22nd Street.
 Pennsylvania inaugurated the service on 5 May 1934 with Santa Lucia, the first Grace ship on the service, departing on 11 May.
 Previously the two lines has operated service departing every two weeks with ships at times departing within a day of each other.

 The San Francisco-Seattle service had become popular due to the speed and superior accommodations on the Grace liners and other lines complained that the liners were subsidized for foreign trade and should not compete in coastwise trade.
 Seattle was dropped from the schedule in late 1934 and three of the ships could maintain the New York-San Francisco schedule.
 In November 1934 Grace Line announced that Santa Lucia would enter the New York to west coast of South America service on her next voyage due to increased traffic on that route.
 By 1935 the growth of fruit trade from South America had grown so that five Grace Line ships on the route were upgrading refrigerated space.
 Santa Lucia's original refrigerated cargo spaces were used in the trade.

-A company brochure for sailings September 1941 to March 1942 issued in September 1941 shows Santa Lucia as one of three ships scheduled to sail from New York with calls at Cristobal and Balboa in Panama, Buenaventura, Colombia, Guayaquil, Ecuador, the Peruvian ports of Talara, Salaverry, Callao and Mollendo and the Chilean ports of Arica, Antofagasta, Chañaral and Valparaiso.
+A company brochure for sailings September 1941 to March 1942 issued in September 1941 shows Santa Lucia as one of three ships scheduled to sail from New York with calls at Cristobal and Balboa in Panama, Buenaventura, Colombia, Guayaquil, Ecuador, the Peruvian ports of Talara, Salaverry, Callao and Mollendo and the Chilean ports of Arica, Antofagasta, Chañaral and Valparaíso.